 VIDYA (Chande's Variable Index Dynamic Average)

 VIDYA (Chande's Variable Index Dynamic Average) is an adaptive weighted moving average indicator.
-It was developed by Tushar Chande as an attempt to improve the performance of the EMA (Exponential Weighted Moving Average) indicator.
-For the first time, Tushar Chande introduced the indicator in the Technical Analysis of Stocks & Commodities magazine in March 1992.
-Later the indicator was modified and presented in The New Technical Trader by Tushar Chande and Stanley Kroll, John Wiley and Sons, New York, 1994.
+It was developed by Tushar Chande as an attempt to improve the performance of the

 As all the other moving average indicators, VIDIYA smooths the market noises and shows the market trends more clearly.

-To achieve the goals, the indicator filters out the market fluctuations (noises) by averaging the price values of the periods, over which it is calculated.
-In the process, some extra value (weight) is added to the average prices, as it is done during calculations of all weighted indicators, such as EMA, LWMA, and SMMA.
-But during the VIDIYA indicator's calculation, every period's price receives a weight increment adapted to the current market's volatility.
-The calculation formulas are provided later in the article.
+averaging the price values of the periods, over which it is calculated.
+In the process, some extra value (weight) is added to the average prices, as it is done during calculations of all weighted indicators,

-Note that the value of the smoothing factor (F) is calculated with the help of the period's EMA, and increasing or decreasing of the value is achieved by using CMO Chande Momentum Oscillator as a measure of the market's volatility.
-As a result, the indicator slows down and does not react to the market's volatility when it increases and, on the contrary, speeds up when a strong steady trend takes place.
+as a measure of the market's volatility.
+As a result, the indicator slows down and does not react to the market's volatility when it increases and, on the contrary, speeds up when a strong steady trend takes

-On the following picture, the yellow line of the VIDYA indicator of 26 periods remains more indifferent to the market volatility and looks smoother compared to the lines of the other moving average indicators of the same number of periods.
+On the following picture, the yellow line of the VIDYA indicator of 26 periods remains more indifferent to the market volatility and looks smoother compared to the lines of the other moving average

 By employing the VIDYA indicator, a trader gets a crisp picture of the market behavior and receives less erroneous signs.
 This allows making less mistakes in trading decisions.

 Because the VIDIYA indicator uses the historical data for its calculation, it reveals the market trend that has already developed and does not show the future trend.
-A trader can only suppose that the past trend will continue to develop in the same direction for some time in the future and make appropriate trading decisions.
+A trader can only suppose that the past

 To apply a VIDIYA indicator to a chart, a trader needs to follow the procedure common to all Marketscope indicators.
 For more information, see the Add Indicator article.